What is DfMA (and what does it mean for construction)?

 This construction philosophy isn’t without its potential drawbacks, and it isn’t suitable for every construction asset or project.

-Furthermore, realising the full benefits of this philosophy and its ability to improve ease of manufacturing and assembly will require time, investment and dedication in its inception.
+Furthermore, realising the maximum benefits of this philosophy and its ability to improve ease of manufacturing and assembly will require time, investment and dedication in its inception.

 Final thoughts

-As with the many other emerging methods of construction in the built environment, DfMA isn’t a catch-all solution to our sector’s many challenges.
+As with the many other emerging methods of construction in the built environment, DfMA is not a catch-all solution to our sector’s many challenges.
 While it offers a variety of benefits that can impact the entire building lifecycle, it simply isn’t suited to every construction project.
-However, it’s a fresh approach that every construction firm should assess, and its principles of improved efficiency, from design to manufacturing and assembly, should be emulated where possible.
+However, it’s a novel approach that every construction firm should assess, and its principles of improved efficiency, from design to manufacturing and assembly, should be emulated where possible.

 Architectural technologists are the digital experts that bridge the gap between an aesthetic vision and a practical reality.
 If you want to be at the forefront of the built environment’s digital future, UCEM’s BSc (Hons) Architectural Design Technology will give you the technical expertise and literacy you need to become a valuable contributor to the sector.